Gasoline Alley by Jim Scancarelli for January 17, 2011

 7. Ybs62

-jerumulligan1 over 13 years ago
+jerumulligan1 almost 14 years ago

 There is less and less resistance to characters aging in serial comics.
 Walt’s literary death could open a lot of plot doors for Mr. Scancarelli and the audience.
 Lynn Johnston was famously advised by Charles Schulz to not kill off Farley, the family dog, for fear of alienating readers and possibly losing newspapers.
 She held off until his passing and ran the storyline.
 What followed was a series of well-received strips on the transitions in life, able to be discussed openly in a family setting.
 Instead of losing readership, the entire stature of the For Better or For Worse strip rose exponentially.